acoli-repo/corpus-tools/INSTALL.md

 ### Linux

 The installation on Linux is the typically the most straight-forward, an has been tested on a large variety of Linux flavours.
-Known issues are list on the [http://www.teitok.org/index.php?action=help&id=install](Help pages).
+Known issues are list on the [Help pages](http://www.teitok.org/index.php?action=help&id=install).

 	curl -O http://www.teitok.org/downloads/install-teitok.pl
 	sudo perl install-teitok.pl